 Walking the talk

 I have developed software for years, for more than 2 decades.
-Since 2004 I have practiced agile software development and I have always faced the problem of bringing people with me along this path: friends, business partners, colleagues, audiences, not to mention coachees and customers.
-As always, trying to change people’s behaviour induces some amount of resistance and I learned that doing in first person what you ask to do is one of the key change enabler.
+Since 2004 I have practiced agile software development, and I have always faced the problem of bringing people with me along this path: friends, business partners, colleagues, and audiences, not to mention coachees and customers.
+As always, trying to change people’s behavior induces some amount of resistance, and I learned that doing in the first person what you ask to do is one of the key change enablers.
 Thus I have always asked people to start writing automated tests, but I wrote them first.
 I proposed to practice Test Driven Development, but I have always coded this way on my own.
-I started questioning the way we write contracts and in the face of skepticism I experimented with my own company first.
+I started questioning the way we write contracts, and in the face of skepticism, I experimented with my own company first.

-So it felt perfectly natural to me now to start asking for a different feedback about myself as an employee, to directly challenge the status quo of performance appraisal.
-Once privately deployed this kind of informal, anonymous and comprehensive assessment about myself, no one anymore could argue it was a request made with no skin in the game.
+So it felt perfectly natural to me now to start asking for different feedback about myself as an employee to directly challenge the status quo of performance appraisal.
+Once privately deployed this kind of informal, anonymous, and comprehensive assessment about myself, no one anymore could argue it was a request made with no skin in the game.
 Performance appraisal could suddenly be discussed on a wider level with no protections from ivory towers.

 Improved peer-to-peer reputation

-When I started and continued to ask for my NPS, people saw I was exposing myself to their own judgement.
+When I started and continued to ask for my NPS, people saw I was exposing myself to their own judgment.
 I had everything to lose.
-My reputation could be vandalised by anonymous colleagues on the mere basis of aversion but this simply didn’t happen.
+Anonymous colleagues could vandalize my reputation on the mere basis of aversion, but this simply didn’t happen.
 All the colleagues participating month by month provided me with honest feedback, not always positive, but never violent and never unnecessary.

 Stronger position in negotiations

-When the first six months had passed, I could rely on the first bunch of collected feedbacks to extract some information about my trend.
+When the first six months had passed, I could rely on the first bunch of collected feedback to extract some information about my trend.
 Was I improving?
 Was I not?
-Along with my personal NPS data, the company was going on evaluating my performance as usual and everything was under control, with a clear demand of value and a “good” performance – according to their metrics.
+Along with my personal NPS data, the company was going on evaluating my performance as usual, and everything was under control, with a clear demand for value and a “good” performance – according to their metrics.

-After other six months things had changed.
-The layout of the organizations had changed and my role became less defined, spread on too many fronts and my value less evident to my boss and his boss.
-It was not clear what the demand from the higher levels of the hierarchy was and I started to feel uncomfortable with the situation.
+After another six months, things had changed.
+The layout of the organization had changed, and my role became less defined, spread on too many fronts, and my value less evident to my boss and his boss.
+It was unclear what the demand from the higher levels of the hierarchy was and I started to feel uncomfortable with the situation.
 I eventually decided to negotiate an exit from the company.

-Still though, my NPS kept on rocking, stating loud and clear that people working with me side by side, no matter the formal hierarchy, they were all acknowledging the benefit of working together.
-Sometimes they were expressing some legitimate critics, but not absolutely denying I was a valuable colleague.
-Indeed, those real time critics were validating my whole NPS thing.
+Still, though, my NPS kept on rocking, stating loud and clear that people working with me side by side, no matter the formal hierarchy, were all acknowledging the benefit of working together.
+Sometimes they were expressing some legitimate criticisms, but not absolutely denying I was a valuable colleague.
+Indeed, those real-time critics were validating my whole NPS thing.

-That result, more than the official appraisal metrics – according to which, by the way, I was still a good performer – was the key for negotiating a good exit from the company.
-Once again collecting data, even just gathering opinions in some structured and continued way, proved its amazing effectiveness for providing arguments in tricky times.
+That result, more than the official appraisal metrics—according to which, by the way, I was still a good performer—was the key to negotiating a good exit from the company.
+Once again, collecting data, even just gathering opinions in some structured and continued way, proved its amazing effectiveness for providing arguments in tricky times.

 What I’d do differently now

-- I would publish the collected answers month by month, in order to raise the awareness of this operation as a whole team.
+- I would publish the collected answers month by month in order to raise awareness of this operation as a whole team.
 I think it would have induced more people to join me and would also have reinforced the open culture I was instead fostering alone this way.

 - Public or not, I would allow my boss to read my NPS data, maybe even upper managers.
-I think it would have provided them with some real time idea on how to fine-tune their demand instead of waiting for an entire six months before starting discussing my delivery.
-When official appraisal arrived, it was too late.
-Having had my colleagues’ feedback in their hands would not have necessarily meant they agreed, but at least it would have triggered the meaningful conversation that were needed to fix the collaboration before it was too late.
+I think it would have provided them with some real-time ideas on how to fine-tune their demand instead of waiting for an entire six months before starting to discuss my delivery.
+When the official appraisal arrived, it was too late.
+Having my colleagues’ feedback in their hands would not have necessarily meant they agreed, but at least it would have triggered the meaningful conversation that was needed to fix the collaboration before it was too late.

 In the end

 Please beware: I am not saying that NPS is enough to prove the absolute quality of your work.
 I am just saying that it is cheaper and better shaped than any other mainstream performance appraisal technique I met.
-It triggers good conversations because it focuses on the way you contribute to the team action with least assumptions upfront.
+It triggers good conversations because it focuses on how you contribute to the team action with the least assumptions upfront.
 When proper conversations are in place, the need for assessing performance vanishes away.
-If you really can’t stay away from performance review, ifyou really have to perform regular appraisal, this is my proposal for a better way.
+If you really can’t stay away from performance reviews, if you really have to perform regular appraisals, this is my proposal for a better way.